 top of page

-I don't teach acting.
-I use the tools of theatre to create experiences where people can rediscover the pleasure of moving, listening, imagining — and giving voice to what often goes unspoken.
+I use the tools of theatre to create experiences in which you can rediscover the pleasure of movement, self-listening, imagination — and give voice to what often remains unspoken.

 Discover the programmes → for individuals / for organisations